 A coordinated set of announcements in November 2020 set out the leadership ambitions of the UK on reporting on climate change.

 The FRC’s Climate Thematic Review

 The FRC has completed a review of climate-related issues as they affect governance, reporting and audit, and the roles of a range of market participants.
-The review highlights the important roles that boards, companies, audit firms, professional associations and investors have to play in delivering society’s climate ambitions.
-As it is these groups who assess climate-related challenges, help to drive appropriate reporting to the market, equip accountants and auditors with relevant knowledge and the confidence to challenge, and encourage the behaviour and reporting they want to see.
+The review highlights the important roles that boards, companies, audit firms, professional associations and investors have to play in delivering society’s climate ambitions and achieving net-zero carbon emissions.
+It is these groups who assess climate-related challenges, help to drive appropriate reporting to the market, equip accountants and auditors with relevant knowledge and the confidence to challenge, and encourage the behaviour and reporting they want to see.

 While the FRC’s review highlights some examples of better practice, the overall message is that more needs to be done - by everyone.
 The key messages are as follows:

 Boards - boards have a responsibility to consider the impact of their company on the environment and the likely consequences of any business decisions in the long term.
 The implications of climate change will affect a wide range of companies, and in developing a company’s strategic direction, boards should be taking into account all the possible effects of climate change.
 The detailed findings on governance can be found here.

 Companies - corporate reporting should address the company’s impact on the environment, the resilience of its business model and the impact of climate change on its financial statements.
 For UK companies, the Government has pledged to reach a ‘net-zero’ target by 2050, and in the Green Finance Strategy outlined its expectation that listed companies and large asset owners should be reporting using a framework established by the Taskforce on Climate-related Financial Disclosures (TCFD) by 2022 (see below for an announcement from the FCA on the timing of implementation for all commercial premium listed companies).
 The detailed findings on corporate reporting can be found here.